Hero background

 High Value Payments Plus (HVPS+) and Cross Border Payments and Reporting (CBPR+) user groups were established to harmonise the standards between the various regions and make the migration of cross border high value payments as smooth as possible for banks and corporates alike.

-While this process of global standardisation will clearly bring benefits for the wider financial industry, some high value payments systems operations have already showed their intentions of implementing local variations.
+While this process of global standardisation will clearly bring benefits for the wider financial industry, some high value payments systems operations have already shown their intentions of implementing local variations.

 The Bank of England, for example, is mainly focusing their consultation papers on the UK market, proposing to implement specific purpose codes and very specific party requirements.